Qiskit/qiskit/docs/migration_guides/qi_migration.rst

 .. dropdown:: Example 4: Circuit Sampling with Custom Bound and Unbound Pass Managers
     :animate: fade-in-slide-down

-    The management of transpilation is quite different between the ``QuantumInstance`` and the Primitives.
+    The management of transpilation is different between the ``QuantumInstance`` and the Primitives.

     The Quantum Instance allowed you to: